-How To Build The Ultimate Cheese Board For Festive Holiday Gatherings
+Cheese Board Ideas: How To Build A Party-Worthy Platter | Chatelaine

 The ideal Chatelaine cheese board

 The Chatelaine Kitchen created the ultimate festive cheese board for the holidays made with items easily sourced from the grocery store.
 Around the winter holidays, many supermarkets up their cheese offerings, so there’s plenty to choose from.
-And if you’re feeling stuck, Pristine suggests having a hunk of Parmigiano-Reggiano on hand — not only does it make pastas and salad sing, but it also pairs perfectly with festive red wine and bubbly.
+And if you’re feeling stuck, Pristine suggests having a hunk of Parmigiano-Reggiano on hand—not only does it make pastas and salad sing, but it also pairs perfectly with festive red wine and bubbly.
 We decided to forgo the classics, so here’s what we sourced for our festive cheese board.

 The dairy-free cheese dupe

-Silky smooth Nuts for Cheese Red Rind spreadable cashew cheese with mild water crackers.
-(Look for it in your supermarket’s vegan section, or swap with any type of fermented cashew cheese available).23 Gourmet Gifts for Foodies (Even The Ones Who Don’t Cook)
+Silky smooth Nuts for Cheese spreadable cashew cheese with mild water crackers.
+(Look for it in your supermarket’s vegan section, or swap with any type of fermented cashew cheese available).

 The festive special